-The U.S.-Japan Network for the Future is a two year program designed to build and enhance a network of Japan specialists that can bring diverse expertise and perspectives to the bilateral policy-making process in the mid- and long-term.
+The U.S.-Japan Network for the Future is a two-year program designed to build and enhance a network of Japan specialists that can bring diverse expertise and perspectives to the bilateral policy-making process in the mid- and long-term.
 This will lead to deeper and more vigorous dialogue and research on topics of immediate concern as well as on ways to strengthen the U.S.-Japan relationship through cooperation and shared goals in the global arena.
 The Maureen and Mike Mansfield Foundation and the Japan Foundation Center for Global Partnership have completed three cohorts of this program and together with the program Advisory Committee (AC) are building on our success with a fourth cohort of participants.